 Vladimir Putin is a product of Russian society and power-hungry friends.
-But the West has helped make him what he is by its treatment of Russia since the Cold War.
+But the West has helped make him what he is by its treatment of Russia.

 Sixteen years ago, a U.S. journalist asked Russia’s delegation at the World Economic Forum in Davos, “Who is Mr. Putin?”